UniversalDependencies/docs/_pcm-dep/nsubj.md

 udver: '2'
 ---

-The `nsubj` relation is used between a verb and its subject.
+The `nsubj` relation is used between a clause and its nominal subject.

 ~~~ conllu
 # visual-style 2 1 nsubj	color:blue